 In Depth: Cross-section Kidney

-When the body has taken all it needs from foods and liquids, the waste is carried away in the blood.
-The kidneys’ job, among others, is to remove that waste to prevent damage to the body.
+When the body has extracted all necessary nutrients from foods and liquids, the waste is carried away in the blood.
+The kidneys’ job, among others, is to remove that waste in order to prevent damage to the body.

 Of the approximately 48 gallons of liquid passing through the kidneys a day, less than half actually turns into urine.
-The amount of water in urine depends on a complex mixture of liquid intake, physical activity, and influence from the antidiuretic hormone—a small molecule that helps control water balance—from the pituitary gland.
+The amount of water in urine depends on a several variables including liquid intake, physical activity, and influence from the antidiuretic hormone—a small molecule that helps control water balance—from the pituitary gland.

 Urine is typically 95 percent water and 5 percent dissolved solids and gases.
 It contains the following:

 - Waste from nitrogen: creatinine, urea, and uric acid

 - Pigment: derived from bile, food, and drugs